xuan-ds/Module_11_Challenge/README.md

 3. Extract the titles and preview text of the news articles scraped.
 ---
 ### Part 2: Scrape and Analyze Mars Weather Data
-1. Use automated browsing to visit the Mars Temperature Data Site Links to an external site..
-Inspect the page to identify which elements to scrape.
-Note that the URL is https://static.bc-edx.com/data/web/mars_facts/temperature.html.
+1. Use automated browsing to visit the Mars Temperature Data Site Links to an external site.
+The URL is https://static.bc-edx.com/data/web/mars_facts/temperature.html.
 2. Create a Beautiful Soup object and use it to scrape the data in the HTML table.
 3. Assemble the scraped data into a Pandas DataFrame.
 4. Examine the data types that are currently associated with each column.